 In this series of posts I will break down my thesis into digestible blog chucks and go into quite some detail of the emerging field of Causal Reinforcement Learning (CRL) – which is being spearheaded by Elias Bareinboim and Judea Pearl, among others.
 I will try to present this in such a way as to satisfy those craving some mathematical detail whilst also trying to paint a broader picture as to why this is generally useful and important.
 Each of these blog posts will be self contained in some way.
 Perhaps it will be about a specific idea or research paper.
 In this case, it is just a primer for what is to come.
 Let’s begin!

-- Causal Reinforcement Learning: A Primer
+- Causal Reinforcement Learning

 - Preliminaries for CRL

 - CRL Task 2: Interventions – When and Where?

 - (Coming soon) Task 5: Learning Causal Models